ngohungphuc/Research/Readme.md

   represented in some way for a system to make sense of them.
 The languages of mathematical logic are frequently used here.
 If knowledge is represented efficiently, systems can be smarter and more intelligent.
+* **Planning** : This field deals with optimal planning that gives us maximum returns with minimal costs.
+These software programs start with facts about the particular situation and a statement of a goal.
+These programs are also aware of the facts of the world, so that they know what the rules are.
+From this information, they generate the most optimal plan to achieve the goal.
+* **Heuristics** : A heuristic is a technique used to solve a given problem that's practical and useful in solving the problem in the short term, but not guaranteed to be optimal.
+This is more like an educated guess on what approach we should take to solve a problem.
+In AI, we frequently encounter situations where we cannot check every single possibility to pick the best option.
+So we need to use heuristics to achieve the goal.
+They are used extensively in AI in fields such as robotics, search engines, and so on.
+* **Genetic programming**: Genetic programming is a way to get programs to solve a task, by mating programs and selecting the fittest.
+The programs are encoded as a set of genes, using an algorithm to get a program that is able to perform the given task really well.